buddhist-uni/buddhist-uni.github.io/_content/canon/mn8.md

 year: 2009
 ---

-> ‘Others will be cruel; we shall not be cruel here’: effacement should be practised thus.
+> ‘Others will be cruel; we shall not be cruel here’

 The Buddha gives a comprehensive moral rubric we can use to assess and guide our development of effacement.